Prepping and planning for a family shoot

 Set the Expectations Before the Photo Shoot

 When you take control of the photo shoot, your families will know what to expect.
-Be clear about your pricing and let your families know how many final images will be received.
+Be clear about your pricing, file size delivery, and editing process.
+Let your families know how many final images will be received.
 When you are specific about what you offer, your clients won’t have as many questions.